-CONSUMPTION ADVICE FOR FISH FROM LAKE SAN ANTONIO
+CONSUMPTION ADVICE FOR FISH FROM BIG BEAR LAKE

 OEHHA's advisory protocol requires at least nine fish of a species to be collected from a water body before an advisory can be developed for the primary contaminant of concern.
 This is to ensure the sample dataset is representative of the fish species population in the water body.
 In some cases, an exception is made for species that are commonly caught and consumed from a given water body but where available data may be limited.
-For Lake San Antonio, the sample size criterion was met for the following species: Brown Bullhead, Channel Catfish, Common Carp, Largemouth Bass, Inland Silverside, Smallmouth Bass, Striped Bass, and White Catfish.
+For Big Bear Lake, the sample size criterion was met for the following species: Black Bass species, Common Carp, Crappie, and Rainbow Trout.
 There were not sufficient data to evaluate other species that may be found in this water body.

-BLACK BASS SPECIES (LARGEMOUTH, SMALLMOUTH)
+BLACK BASS SPECIES (LARGEMOUTH AND SMALLMOUTH)

-Based on the mean mercury concentration of 305 ppb, OEHHA recommends a maximum of one serving a week of black bass species for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of two servings a week for the general population (women 46 years and older, and men 18 years and older).
-The mean mercury levels in individual black bass species were 303 and 315 ppb for Largemouth and Smallmouth bass, respectively.
+The mean combined mercury concentration in black bass species from Big Bear Lake was 344 ppb.
+The mercury levels in individual black bass species were 354 ppb (Largemouth Bass) and 280 ppb (Smallmouth Bass), respectively.
+The mean PCB concentration in Largemouth Bass was 13 ppb.
+PCB concentration was not analyzed in Smallmouth Bass.
+Based on the concentration of mercury in these species, OEHHA recommends a maximum of one serving a week of black bass species for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of two servings a week for the general population (women 46 years and older, and men 18 years and older).

-OEHHA evaluated mercury concentrations in black bass species in many water bodies in California and found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
-Therefore, OEHHA extends the consumption advice for Largemouth Bass and Smallmouth Bass to other black bass species, including Redeye and Spotted Bass.
+OEHHA evaluated mercury concentrations in black bass species in many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
+Therefore, OEHHA extends the consumption advice for Largemouth Bass and Smallmouth Bass to other black bass species that may be found in Big Bear Lake.